lukbek/supla-pushover/README.md

 ```

 Let's concentrate on notification conditions.
 There are two trigger types `onchange` and `ontime`.
 First occurs when one of the conditionized channel change, second triggers when time condition is set.
+In `ontime` trigger both time expression and condition must be true to trigger notification.

 # Condition language